 HOW TO APPLY

-Foreign producers must have a co-production agreement with a Norwegian producer to be eligible for support and investments.
-Applications must be submitted by the Norwegian co-producer.
+Foreign producers must have a co-production agreement with a regional producer to be eligible for support and investments.
+Applications must be submitted by the regional co-producer.
 The Norwegian production company must have audiovisual production as its main purpose.
 The fund offers various support and funding for audiovisual production an applicants are processed continuously.
 In the case of investments, the fund gives priority to commercially oriented projects with potential of a high audience turnout and economic returns.
 Applications must include a project description, budget and finance plan.
 Applications for investments also require a final manuscript, an overview of regional spending, number of days on location in the region and use of regional film workers and staff.